MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/lt2p-ipsec-ras-vpn-connections-fail.md

 `HKLM\SYSTEM\CurrentControlSet\Control\Lsa\LmCompatibilityLevel`

-For example, if you set this value to **5** (Send NTLMv2 response only.
-Refuse LM & NTLM), then the DC won't accept any requests that use NTLM authentication.
-When MS-CHAP or MS-CHAPv2 are configured, RAS in Windows Server 2008 R2 uses NTLM to hash the password by default.
-Because the DC will only accept NTLMv2, the request will be denied.
+For example, when you set this value to **5** (Send NTLMv2 response only.
+Refuse LM & NTLM), the DC won't accept any requests that use NTLM authentication.
+When MS-CHAP or MS-CHAPv2 are configured, RAS in Windows Server 2008 R2 will default to NTLM to hash the password.
+Because the DC only accepts NTLMv2, the request will be denied.

 > [!NOTE]
-> Additional tests you can perform to confirm this is the issue include:
+> Other tests you can perform to confirm this issue include:
 >
 > - Test a clear text method such as PAP.
 As the password is not hashed authentication should succeed
 > (WARNING: PAP authentication should be used for testing only)
-> - You can also test MS-CHAPv2 using credentials configured locally on the RAS server.
-Because there is no request sent to the DC in this scenario, authentication should succeed.
+> - Test MS-CHAPv2 by using credentials configured locally on the RAS server.
+Because no request is sent to the DC in this scenario, authentication should succeed.

 ## Resolution

-If for whatever reason you must use MS-CHAPv2, you can enable NTLMv2 authentication is RAS by adding this registry entry:
+If you must use MS-CHAPv2, you can enable NTLMv2 authentication by adding this registry entry:

 1. Select **Start** > **Run**, type *regedit* in the **Open** box, and then select **OK**.
-2. Locate and then select the following registry subkey:
+2. Locate and select the following registry subkey:
    `HKEY_LOCAL_MACHINE\System\CurrentControlSet\Services\RemoteAccess\Policy`
 3. On the **Edit** menu, point to **New**, and then select **DWORD Value**.
 4. Type *Enable NTLMv2 Compatibility*, and then press ENTER.
 5. On the **Edit** menu, select **Modify**.
 6. In the **Value data** box, type *1*, and then select **OK**.
-7. Quit Registry Editor.
+7. Exit Registry Editor.